facebook/zstd/doc/zstd_compression_format.md

 __`Block_Content`__ and __`Block_Maximum_Size`__

-The size of `Block_Content` is limited by `Block_Maximum_Size`, which is the smallest of:
+The size of `Block_Content` is limited by `Block_Maximum_Size`, which is determined once for a given frame and is the smallest of:
 -  `Window_Size`
 -  128 KiB (131.072 bytes)

-`Block_Maximum_Size` is constant for a given frame.
-This maximum is applicable to both the decompressed size and the compressed size of any block in the frame.
+Both the `Block_Content` and the decompressed size of any block in the frame must be no larger than `Block_Maximum_Size`.

 The reasoning for this limit is that a decoder can read this information at the beginning of a frame and use it to allocate buffers.
 The guarantees on the size of blocks ensure that the buffers will be large enough for any following block of the valid frame.

+If a compressed block is larger than its uncompressed content, it is recommended to send it uncompressed (i.e., a `Raw_Block`).
+However, as long as `Block_Content` is no larger than `Block_Maximum_Size`, it is legal to send such a compressed block, even if it's larger than its uncompressed content.

 Compressed Blocks